prometheus/jmx_exporter/docs/content/1.1.0/building_testing/_index.md

 **Notes**

-The `regression-test.sh` shell script can be used to build and run integration tests using all test containers.
+- The `regression-test.sh` shell script can be used to build and run the integration test suite using all test containers.
+  - `./regression-test.sh`

-Output is captured and logged to `regression-test.log`.
+- Output is captured and logged to `regression-test.log`.

 ### Output